uditisinha/LushCart_PHP/README.md

-# LushCore
+# LushCart
-<p>LushCore is an online plant shop offering a wide variety of beautiful plants and creative flowerpots.
+<p>LushCart is an online plant shop offering a wide variety of beautiful plants and creative flowerpots.
 The shop features a diverse selection of plants to suit every taste and space.</p>

 <h2>Technologies Used:</h2>
 <ul>